Commercial Real Estate’s Data Revolution is Here – Are You Ready?

 The opportunities for data in CRE are vast — and we’re only scratching the surface

-With new software offerings allowing landlords and brokers to graduate from the static spreadsheet, some are starting to capture and analyze data and using the resulting insights to make better decisions that drive portfolio performance.
+New software offerings are allowing landlords and brokers to graduate from the static spreadsheet.
+Some are starting to capture and analyze data and are using the resulting insights to make better decisions that drive portfolio performance.
 Here are just a few of the ways:

 - Landlords can view real-time market data such as net effective rents, leasing spreads, and demand in the market such as tour activity, and proactively position their offerings accordingly.